kstejas2001/my_python_journey/Day_07_Lists_Tuples/Tuple/notes.md

 ## When to choose tuple vs list

 - Use tuple when collection is fixed and want immutability or dict-keys.
 Use list for frequent modification.

+---

+## Common uses

+- **Function return values:** A function can return multiple values bundled together in a single tuple.
+- **Data structures:** Tuples can represent a single record or row of data in a database table.
+- **Storing fixed data:** They are ideal for situations where you need to ensure the data will not change, like the coordinates of a point (x, y).
+- **Using as dictionary keys:** Since they are immutable, tuples can be used as keys in a dictionary, unlike lists.